What Happens When We Replace a Signal Instead of Supporting It?

 A recent analysis of over 146,000 adults looked at long-term patterns in people using GLP-1 medications.

-What they found was telling:
+What they found was worth paying attention to:

-- Higher rates of osteoporosis
+- higher rates of osteoporosis

-- Increased risk of bone softening
+- increased risk of bone softening

-- A modest rise in gout
+- a modest rise in gout

 This isn’t about fear.